 Driving in Japan

 Generally speaking, driving in Japan is quite safe and easy.
-The Japanese are polite drivers, road are well maintained and most of the traffic rules in Japan are probably similar to the traffic rules in your country: you are obligated to wear a seatbelt, always carry your (international) drivers license and stick to the speed limit.
+The Japanese are polite drivers, the roads are well maintained and most of the traffic rules in Japan are probably similar to the traffic rules in your country: you are obligated to wear a seatbelt, always carry your (international) drivers license and stick to the speed limit.
 In addition, there is a zero tolerance policy towards drinking and driving, the police are very strict about this.
-Besides a massive fine you can be send to for up to five year.
+Besides a massive fine you can be sent for up to five year.
 Some other quick facts:

 - The legal driving age in Japan is 18;